 Create a list of referral partners.
 Think about who also serves your target market but has a complementary or different service to you.
 So let’s say that you are a relationship coach for singles.
 Ask yourself who else works with the same target market?
 For example, sex coaches, photographers, dating event organisers, matchmakers, personal trainers and many more.

-Then put together a list of five professionals and begin to send clients their way.
+Then put together a list of professionals and begin to send clients their way.
 It’s important you don’t ask for referrals first, but that you start the process.
-Eventually, the law of reciprocity will come into play, and you’ll have coaching clients sent your way, too.
+Eventually, you’ll have coaching clients sent your way, too.

 5. Host a Free Regular Event